mesosphere/dcos-docs-site/CONTRIBUTING.md

 ## When a PR is ready for publishing

+### Style guides

+In general, the documentation team follows the Microsoft Style Guide.
+Anything that deviates from that style guide is [documented here](https://wiki.d2iq.com/display/ENG/Documentation+Style+Guide).

+Kubernetes also has some terms that are specific to Kubernetes.
+That [style guide is found here](https://kubernetes.io/docs/contribute/style/style-guide/).

 ### Give final approvals and merge

 By this time, you should have a tech writer assigned to the PR and they will have given feedback.
 Once both sides have signed off, it is ready for a `ready-to-merge` label.